School Field Trips

 Educators can also refer to our updated Field Trip Guide for Educators for more details about preparing for a Science Mill field trip.

-Still got questions?
+Still have questions?
 Contact us and we’ll get back to you soon!

 Booking a Field Trip